 - Environmental sanctions: these are a relatively new concept, are largely self-imposed by an organisation and restrict who firms do business with.
 For example, a corporate client in breach of environmental laws (e.g. an oil company with a poor pollution record) or a client of theirs with links to illegal wildlife trafficking in its supply chain.
 Financial institutions need to understand the business of clients and their supply chains and be able to identify if they are contravening environmental laws, or risking reputational damage by being associated with facilitating environmental harm.

 The complexity of sanctions means financial institutions need a thorough understanding of the sanctions that apply to them, and their customers.
 Being able to understand these sanctions and how they map against your business activities is the first step in being aware of the risks, the gaps and how you might be at risk of contravening sanctions regulations.
 Forewarned is forearmed and an assessment of your exposure is vital.

-If you would like to speak to me about how we can help demystify the sanctions landscape and help with your approach to sanctions, please get in touch with me at [email protected].
+Want to know more?
+If you would like to speak to Valcon about how we can help demystify the sanctions landscape and help with your approach to sanctions, please get in touch at [email protected].
 Alternatively, take a look at our full financial crime service offering here.